davidegaspar/davidegaspar/RESUME.md

 Successful zero-downtime migration all our stacks to AWS, by building a template micro service stack that ran Docker applications on EC2 using Terraform.
 All micro services now follow a standard Infrastructure Stack including Route53, WAF, ELBs/ALBs, CloudFront, Nginx, Docker, ASG/EC2, CloudWatch Metrics Alarms and Dashboards and Splunk logging.
 All micro services have a Pipeline (CodePipeline) complete with Github and Jenkins integration, that build, deploy and test each service.
 All micro services have a Runbook for On Call support.

+---

 <div class="page-break"></div>

 ## Experience

 ### JPMorganChase

-_Full-time · 2 yrs 6 mos_ | _London, United Kingdom_
+_Full-time • 2yrs 6mos • London, United Kingdom_

-#### Team Lead @ CICD Team - VP
+#### Team Lead @ CICD\DevEx Team - VP

-_Apr 2023 - Feb 2025 · 1 yrs 11mos_
+_Apr 2023 - Feb 2025 • 1yr 11mos_

 ...

-#### Staff Software Engineer @ DevEx Team - VP
+#### Staff/Principal Software Engineer @ DevEx Team - VP

-_Sep 2022 - Mar 2023 · 7 mos_
+_Sep 2022 - Mar 2023 • 7mos_

-Currently working on improving the Software Development Lifecycle.
+...

 ### Condé Nast

-_Full-time · 2 yrs 9 mos_ | _London, United Kingdom_
+_Full-time • 3yrs 9mos • London, United Kingdom_

 #### Principal Engineer @ Cloud Platform Team

-_Jan 2022 - Aug 2022 · 8 mos_
+_Jan 2022 - Aug 2022 • 8mos_

 #### Senior Software Engineer @ Cloud Platform Team

-_Dec 2018 - Dec 2020 · 2 yrs 1 mo_
+_Dec 2018 - Dec 2020 • 3yrs 1mo_

 - Part of a cross time zone, diverse, fully remote, Agile team.
 - We serve around 200 Engineers globally in 11 markets and 3 Hubs.
 - We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC, as well as custom tooling like APIs and CLIs written in Golang and NodeJS.
 - Involved in the Incident Management process and On Call, participated in the investigation and resolution of incidents as well as correspondent post-mortem.
-- **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of CondeNast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
+- **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of Conde Nast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
 - **Planning:** Drove planning sessions following the Story mapping framework and DDD principles.
 Projects included building Global Kubernetes Clusters and Running our entire tech stack in China.
 - **Edge Services Management:** Owner of CDN (Fastly), responsible for TLS Certificates management, IaC Best practices (Terraform), and Engineer access.
 - **DNS Management:** Owner of root zones domain registration, responsible for zone delegation and IaC Best practices (Terraform).
 - **Consulting:** Education and Onboarding of Engineers into our Cloud Platform, ran Clinics and Pairing/Troubleshooting sessions with Engineers.
-Surveyed the Engineering Organization on DevOps Maturity to understand the main gaps across CondeNast Engineering in order to address them.
+Surveyed the Engineering Organization on DevOps Maturity to understand the main gaps across Conde Nast Engineering in order to address them.
 Responsible for demos, announcements and general platform updates to the wider Engineering Organization.
 - **Infrastructure as Code (IaC) Management:** responsible for Orchestrated (CircleCI Pipelines) AWS account Provisioning via IaC (Terraform), owner of Best Practices and distribution of Terraform Modules for all Engineering.
 - **Build Systems:** Owner of custom docker images and docker image repository (Quay.io) distribution, security scan, access and availability.
 - **Deployment Systems:** Owner of helm charts used by Engineers to deploy to Kubernetes as well as best practices like rollback strategies.